-In other words, even if poor road conditions aren’t the only cause of the accident, they likely made it much worse.
+While most auto accidents are caused by negligent drivers, poor road quality and conditions can be a significant factor.
+In other words, even if poor road conditions aren’t the only cause of the accident, they likely made it worse.

-Common road conditions that contribute to car accidents:
+Pinpointing the hazard is usually the easy step.
+Common road conditions that contribute to car accidents include:

 - Damaged, missing, or hidden road signs